ruricolist/serapeum/reference.md

 ### `(qlist queue)`

-A list of the times in QUEUE.
+A list of the items in QUEUE.

 [View source](queue.lisp#L94)

 ### `(enq item queue)`

-Insert ITEM at end of QUEUE.
+Insert ITEM at the end of QUEUE.

 [View source](queue.lisp#L98)